 - Don’t be afraid to be a little funny, if you can pull it off.

-- Don’t be afraid to be a bit of a dork, either, if that’s part of who you are.
+- Don’t be afraid to unleash your inner dork, either, if that’s part of who you are.

 Mistake #5: Using only video

 Video is a great way to create quick rapport on your About Page … for site visitors who like video.

 But visitors who are coming to your site at work may not want your voice, however delightful, blasting from the speakers in their cube.

 They also may not have 6:23 minutes to spend figuring out who you are.